elielll/Pelirojekti/README.md

 # Pelirojekti

 This is 2D-game made with Unity.
-THis project has been moved from Unity in github.
+This project has been moved from Unity in github.